iam8bu/world-cup-odds-2026/README.md

 **[Live dashboard →](https://iam8bu.github.io/world-cup-watchability-dashboard-2026/)**

-All 72 group-stage matches ranked by how worth watching they are — not just by kickoff time.
-Combines a custom Soccer Power Index (SPI) ratings model with live betting odds to score every match on competitiveness, stakes, and team quality.
+All 72 group-stage matches ranked by how worth watching they are.
+Uses a custom Soccer Power Index (SPI) ratings model (based on past FiveThirtyEight models) to score every match on competitiveness, stakes, and team quality.

 ## What it does